* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 5. Turn the broiler on to crisp skin to your preference for the last 2-3 minutes.

-An alternative heating method is to wrap the meat in foil, add 1 or 2 tablespoons of chicken stock or water to keep it moist, and then heat the uncovered skin separately to allow for crisping.
+An alternative heating method is to wrap the meat in foil, adding 1 or 2 tablespoons of chicken stock or water to keep it moist, and then heating the uncovered skin separately to allow for crisping.

 Note: the oven is the only option to reheat a whole Peking duck properly, but more on that later.